idibidiart/react-native-responsive-grid/README.md

 **colPercent** in row - Accepts a number from 0 to 100.
 This number defines the width of a single grid column as a percentage of the row element's width.
 It defaults to 100(%).
 See also Column Props section.

 **size** in column - Accepts any positive number.
 This number defines how many grid columns wide the given layout column should be.
 It defaults to 1.
 Since `size` accepts any number from 0 to Infinity, you can make your layout column as many grid columns wide as you want, extending beyond the screen width if norwarp prop is set on the row.
-If nowrap is not set on the row, the column will wrap.
+If is not set on the row, the column will wrap.
 The size value will overridethe width value in the style prop for the column, and that's because we wat to have a predictable offset, that is a multiple of the grid column width.

 **sm**, **md**, and **lg** are device-size-dependent 'size' values that are applicable to columns.